 - 1/4 teaspoon salt

-- 2 cups (250g; 8 ounces) shredded cheddar cheese (see note)
+- 2 and 1/2 cups (315g; 10 ounces) freshly shredded sharp cheddar cheese*

 Instructions

-- First, make sure your cheddar cheese is freshly-shredded and ready to go.
+- First, make sure your cheddar cheese is freshly shredded and ready to go.
 Set aside for step 4.

 - Melt the butter in a medium saucepan over medium heat.
 Add the flour and whisk together until a thick and clumpy paste forms, about 1 minute.